mapninja/Earthsys144/Labs/Week_08/Being_John_Snow.md

 ### Georeference a map

-Our goal in this workshop is to explore the cholera outbreak of 1854 and determine whether there is evidence that the Broad Street pump is the source of the outbreak.
+Our goal in this lesson is to explore the cholera outbreak of 1854 and determine whether there is evidence that the Broad Street pump is the source of the outbreak.
 To do this we want to spatially allocate all of the death addresses in our data set to the water pump that they are nearest.
 Often the data that we need for our analysis doesn't exist in the format that we need it in.
 In this section we will use John Snow's original map of the 1854 cholera outbreak as a source for the locations of the water pumps in our analysis.

 #### Setting up